Interior operators and their relationship to autocatalytic networks: Self-generating autocatalytic networks (RAFs)

-Part (ii): Put $k=3$ in Part (i) and consider the following map $\psi: 2^R \rightarrow 2^R$:
+{\em Part (ii):} Put $k=3$ in Part (i) and consider the following map $\psi: 2^R \rightarrow 2^R$:

-It is easily verified that $\psi$ satisfies properties ($I_1$), ($I_2$) and ($I_3$) and so is an interior operator, but $\psi$ has no RAF-realisation by Part (i).
+It is easily verified that $\psi$ satisfies properties ($I_1$), ($I_2$) and ($I_3$) and so is an interior operator, but $\psi$ has no RAF-realisation by Part (i). $\Box$

-{\bf Remark:} The condition that $k\geq 3$ is required in Proposition~\ref{negthm}(i) since for $k=1$ or $k=2$ it is possible to construct CRS systems with an arbitrarily large set of reactions in which all subsets of $R$ of size $k$ are iRAFs (based on the second remark following Proposition~\ref{propro}).
+{\bf Remarks:} \begin{itemize} \item The condition that $k\geq 3$ is required in Proposition~\ref{negthm}(i) since for $k\leq 2$ it is easy to construct CRS systems with an arbitrarily large set of reactions and with all subsets of $R$ of size $k$ being iRAFs (based on the second remark following Proposition~\ref{propro}).

+\item Note also that the value 12 in Proposition~\ref{negthm}(i) (when $k=3$) can be reduced to 4 if one restricts to RAF representations within {\em elementary} CRS systems.
+However, without that restriction, Proposition~\ref{negthm}(i) does not hold if 12 is replaced by 4.
+An example is provided by the CRS $\Q$ consisting of $X=\{f, c_1,c_2, c_3, \gamma, x,y,z\}, F=\{f\}$ and $R$ comprising the four catalysed reactions:

+For this system, each of the four subsets of $R$ of size 3 is an iRAF of $\Q=(X,R,C,F)$. \end{itemize}

+It is possible that the value of 12 in Proposition~\ref{negthm}(i) (when $k=3$) could be reduced further (or that the lower bound of 4 provided by the example above could be increased), however this would require more elaborate arguments.